-Rectal cancer can be challenging to detect because you may feel only slight symptoms, or even none at all.
-By the time you do experience symptoms, the cancer may be more advanced.
-For this reason, depending on your age, family history, and other risk factors, we may recommend regular screening for rectal cancer.
+Rectal cancer can be challenging to detect because you may feel only slight symptoms or even none at all.
+By the time you do feel symptoms, the cancer may be more advanced.
+For this reason, depending on your age, family history, and other risk factors, we recommend regular screening for colorectal cancer.

-- change in bowel habits (such as diarrhea, constipation, or narrow stool) that lasts more than a few days
+- a change in your bowel habits, such as diarrhea, constipation, or narrow stool that lasts more than a few days

 - unexplained abdominal pain or cramping

 - a persistent urge to have a bowel movement that doesn’t go away after you have one